Stack-Jacking the Atmospheres and The Earth as Backdoor // V.e.x.i.l. Research Lab

 I : The Global Insurgent Cloud: A Dispatch from the Signal Mire

-On that chilly October morning, antennas swept the horizon while algorithms parsed the digital signatures of military aircraft and UAVs deployed by the Mexican Army and Air Force.
-The SkyFend Hunter, together with its portable counterpart, the SkyFend Spoofer, effectively blinded the state’s aerial surveillance.
-This counter-drone system floods the radio spectrum with deceptive signals, incapacitating drones, compelling their retreat from contested airspace, or forcing them down to earth.
+On that chilly October morning, antennas swept the horizon while algorithms parsed the digital signatures of military aircraft and UAVs used by the Mexican Army and Air Force.
+The SkyFend Hunter, together with its portable counterpart the SkyFend Spoofer, effectively blinded the state’s aerial surveillance.
+By flooding the radio spectrum with deceptive signals, these systems force government drones in their path to retreat or collapse from the sky.

-What was conjured in the skies that day was more than a localised disruption.
-It was a tactical echo of what is known as ‘Anti-Access/Area Denial (A2/AD)’.
-In its doctrinal formulation, A2/AD conventionally refers to measures designed to restrict an adversary’s access to an operational zone — historically, a strategy employed by states seeking to offset superior powers (Samaan, 2020; Schmidt, 2017).
-But that history is no longer the only one.
-In its contemporary mutation, A2/AD is taken up through hybrid and nonstate actors deploying distributed, low-cost, digitally mediated systems rather than capital-intensive platforms.
+Interestingly, what played out in the skies that day amounted to something far greater than a localised disturbance.
+It was a tactical echo of what is known in military doctrine as ‘Anti-Access/Area Denial (A2/AD)’.
+In more familiar terms, A2/AD refers to measures designed to restrict an adversary’s access to an operational zone — historically, a strategy employed by states seeking to offset superior powers (Samaan, 2020; Schmidt, 2017).
+But in Tijuana, the platforms were distributed, digitally mediated, and cartel-operated.
+The capital-intensive architecture of state strategy had, quite simply, given way to a toolkit.

-This movement of fighters and hardware also reshapes the ever-evolving nature of nonconventional conflict, shifting it from a territorial-bound theater into a mobile, recombinable field assembled wherever knowledge, signals, and positioning infrastructures intersect.
+At the same time, these itineraries of fighters and hardware are reshaping nonconventional conflict itself — shifting it from a territorial-bound theater into a recombinable field assembled wherever knowledge, signals, and positioning infrastructures intersect.
 Battlespace no longer sits quietly within its traditional domains.
 Overlaid with satellite navigation and data-fusion systems, it has become something else: a volumetric medium that envelops land, sea, and air without being contained by them.
 It is, in other words, “a multiplicity of surfaces that intersect, overlap, and complement each other in complex geometries” (Billé, 2017).

-The trend of miniaturization changes them from occasional tools into instruments of ambient electronic warfare, integrable into daily life.
-And as these devices recede into the background, they fundamentally alter the strategic landscape for nonstate and guerrilla groups, placing advanced signal warfare within everyday reach (10).
+Moreover, this trend of miniaturisation changes them from occasional tools into instruments of a type of ambient electronic warfare that becomes integrable into daily life and settings.
+As these devices recede into the background, they fundamentally alter the strategic landscape for nonstate and guerrilla groups, placing advanced signal warfare now within everyday reach (10).

-Therefore, the diffusion of these devices fractures the monopoly over what we might tentatively call a type of ‘signal-force’: the capacity to police the electromagnetic environment and enforce compliance through its modulation (Engelhardt, n.d.).
-What this marks is a threshold — one where analyst Stephen Honan contends, “Nonstate actors can now acquire capabilities once reserved for nation-states… Cartels are no longer merely criminal syndicates; they increasingly resemble hybrid entities blending organized crime, paramilitary force, and terrorist tactics” (Honan, 2025).
+What this also comes to mark is a threshold in organisation and militarised sophistication — one where analyst Stephen Honan contends, “Nonstate actors can now acquire capabilities once reserved for nation-states… Cartels are no longer merely criminal syndicates; they increasingly resemble hybrid entities blending organized crime, paramilitary force, and terrorist tactics” (Honan, 2025).

-A shared but uneven operational logic runs through these hybrid formations.
-Nonstate, cartel, and guerrilla-mercenary actors organize around interception and capture, their governance oscillating between the provisional and the permanently territorial.
+Across these hybrid formations, a distinct but uneven operational logic now takes hold.
+As we can observe nonstate, cartel, and guerrilla-mercenary actors organise around operations of interception and capture, their governance also oscillating between the provisional and the permanently territorial.
 But this logic now plays out across computational protocols bleeding into the very terrains they contest.
-To grasp that architecture, we can turn to Benjamin Bratton’s concept of The Stack: the planetary-scale layering of Earth, Cloud, Address, City, Interface, and User through which contemporary conflict increasingly routes itself (Bratton, 2016).
+To grasp those protocols and architecture, we can turn to Benjamin Bratton’s concept of The Stack: the planetary-scale layering of Earth, Cloud, Address, City, Interface, and User through which contemporary conflict increasingly routes itself (Bratton, 2016).
 Yet here, we focus on its sinister inversions, where its layers are intercepted for malicious ends.

-We can further chart this constellation, perhaps most clearly visible in transnational criminal cartels who have mastered the orchestration of distributed, deniable operations at scale.
-Their power does not arise exclusively from vertical command or durable hierarchy, but from an adaptive capacity to infuse themselves within existing infrastructures and to assemble modular ecologies of action: local gangs and biker networks, freelance hackers, logistics brokers, and ransomware syndicates, to name a few.
-These cells are activated and discarded as conditions shift, producing operational continuity without organizational permanence (Dammert & Sampó, 2025; Rekawek et al., 2025; Salcedo-Albarán & Garay-Salamanca, 2016).
+We can further chart this constellation, which is perhaps most clearly visible in transnational criminal cartels that have mastered the orchestration of distributed, deniable operations at scale.
+Their power does not arise exclusively from vertical command or durable hierarchy, but from an adaptive capacity to infuse themselves into existing infrastructures and to assemble modular ecologies of action: local gangs and biker networks, freelance hackers, logistics brokers, and ransomware syndicates, to name a few.
+These cells are activated and discarded as conditions shift, producing operational continuity without organisational permanence (Dammert & Sampó, 2025; Rekawek et al., 2025; Salcedo-Albarán & Garay-Salamanca, 2016).

 These relays — human and non-human alike — are the living embodiment of what Giorgio Pizzi identifies as the “anti-persona”: the smuggler-engineers, the itinerant hackers, the spectral workers of the backdoored world, and the autonomous systems that hunt alongside them.